-In the previous module, we discussed word recognition and foundational literacy instruction.
-This fourth module of the eight-part series focuses on the language comprehension aspects of reading.
+This fifth module of the 10-part Multilingual Learner series focuses on the language comprehension aspects of reading.
 Inside, you will learn about the abilities and knowledge that contribute to multilingual learners’ (and all learners’) reading comprehension.
 You will also learn about evidence-based teaching practices that help MLs navigate the complex process of second language reading comprehension.

 Time estimate: 4.5 – 5 hours